 The Forex position size calculator is a trader’s most valuable tool.

-It allows you to calculate the exact position size for any trade so that you always stay in control of your risk and avoid blowing your account on a single trade.
+It allows you to calculate the exact position size for any trade so that you’re always in control.

-Enter the values below and select “Calculate” to use the lot size calculator.
+Enter the values below and select “Calculate” to use the position size calculator.

 The Forex calculator above works with all major currency pairs and crosses as well as eight different account currencies.